ruiwangdt/ruiwang.github.io/content/project/AI4Finance/index.md

 ---
 title: AI for Finance
 summary: A project of using LLM to facilitate or automate quantitative finance.
-I'm responsible for empowering LLM to automatically implement various factors.
+The project's research value is to automate the whole research and development (R&D) cycle.
+I'm responsible for empowering LLM to automatically implement various factors in engineering, and I also design the overall research plan and conduct the ground-breaking research.
+Details are shown in the hyperlink of the project's name.
 tags:
   - LLM
 date: '2023-11-27T00:00:00Z'